Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2021BoardReport.md

 * During the fiscal year we had a high number of annual membership fees and donations totalling $980 ($670 from 67 memberships and $230 in donations)
 * The primary expenses related to $696 for independent water testing at various locations around the lake, and $740 for purchase of additional yellow buoys and heavier anchors to identify areas with a high concentration of Milfoil plant growth and to prevent motor boats from going through this part of the lake.
 (The $740 was payable at June 30th from the balance noted above).

-Move to accept Treasurer’s report: Bryan Watkinson
+Move to accept Treasurer's report: Bryan Watkinson

 Seconded by: Dave Hayward